Kterlecki/project-two/README.md

 Was also tested on real life devices like :

--Samsung S8 and S5
+- Samsung S8 and S5

--Iphone X
+- Iphone X

 ## Responsive testing